 - Deliver against landscape targets in Aceh and Riau in Indonesia and other identified priority landscapes.

 - In Mexico, implement the RSPO smallholder Certification to bring 5,000 MT ISH to market by 2023 and source 100% domestic production of RSPO Mass Balance or local smallholder credits by 2025.

 - Conserve or restore at least 140,000 ha by 2025.

 Coalition for Sustainable Livelihoods (Aceh and North Sumatra, Indonesia)

-The Coalition aims to create sustainable commodity value chains (including palm oil) that create business and livelihood opportunities for the people of Aceh and North Sumatra, while preserving natural resources.
-Since 2018, the Coalition has been working to develop solutions to systemic challenges, such as smallholder legality while also moving to implementation of programs on the ground.
-Throughout 2020, PepsiCo has supported the implementation of the recommendations for action in Aceh Tamiang and has continued to participate in the wider CSL coalition.
+The Coalition aims to create sustainable commodity value chains (including palm oil) that create business and livelihood opportunities for the people of Aceh and North Sumatra while preserving natural resources.
+In 2018, the Coalition worked on scoping and baselining opportunities, including mapping existing initiatives and outreach to stakeholders.
+In 2019, the Coalition worked on developing solutions to systemic challenges such as smallholder legality while also moving to the implementation of programs on the ground.

 Production, Protection, Inclusion in Aceh Tamiang